Abtaal2003/Abtaal2003/README.md

 - Building React Native + YOLOv11 + MiDaS vision pipelines for infrastructure maintenance at IBM
 - Writing a public library of technical reference guides in [`deep-dives`](https://github.com/Abtaal2003/deep-dives)
-- Working through a long, self-directed roadmap from Python developer to AI engineer, case notes filed in [`learning-notes`](https://github.com/Abtaal2003/learning-notes)
+- Working through a long, self-directed roadmap from Python developer to AI engineer, logged in [`learning-notes`](https://github.com/Abtaal2003/learning-notes)
 - Sorting out the move to Finland, one residence-permit form at a time

 ---